 Copyright / Trademark

 Patterson Belknap is actively involved in litigating copyright disputes.
-Our practice is recognized among the top in New York by Chambers USA.
+Our practice is recognized among the top in New York by Chambers USA, highlighting our strength in both brand protection and copyright.
 The firm also counsels clients on copyright issues, handles copyright registrations, and negotiates licensing agreements.
 The firm has represented well-known entertainers, composers, authors, publishers, and television/radio networks as both plaintiff and defendant.

 Our litigators have long been at the cutting edge of trademark and unfair competition litigation.
 The firm has tried many preliminary injunction hearings on short notice, generally taking discovery on an expedited basis.
 The lawyers in this area also counsel clients on trademark and trade dress issues and handle trademark filings.

 - We represented a well-known news publisher in a copyright and “hot news misappropriation” claim against a website operator that was systematically republishing items from our client’s newswire.
 The case, which garnered significant press attention, ended when the defendant made a public acknowledgement of liability, agreed to a permanent injunction and paid a substantial sum in damages to our client.